elysiajs/documentation/docs/essential/context.md

 Extraction of a user ID or another frequently used function related to the request, for example, into Context itself.

 You can extend Elysia's context by using:

 -   **state** - Create a global mutable state into **Context.store**
 -   **decorate** - Add additional function or property assigned to **Context**
 -   **derive** - Add additional property based on existing property or request which is uniquely assigned to every request.

 The following APIs add extra functionality to the Context.

 ::: tip
-It's recommended to assign property related to request and response, or frequently used function to Context for separation of concern.
+It's recommended to assign properties related to request and response, or frequently used functions to Context for separation of concerns.
 :::

 ## Store

 **State** is a global mutable object shared across the Elysia app.

 If you are familiar with frontend libraries like React, Vue, or Svelte, there's a concept of Global State Management, which is also partially implemented in Elysia via state and store.